 - Thinly sliced green onions for garnish

-Bring a large pot of water to a boil.
-Add the pasta and cook until al dente, just tender.
+- Bring a large pot of water to a boil.
+Add the pasta and cook until al dente, barely tender.
 Drain and set aside.

-Remove from heat and stir in the salt, paprika, garlic powder, and pepper.
+- Remove from heat and stir in the Dijon mustard, salt, paprika, garlic powder, onion powder, and pepper.
 Slowly stir in handfuls of cheese until smooth.
+Adjust salt and seasonings to taste.